The Dull Ice Flower: Synopsis

 Ku A-ming (古阿明) is a fourth grader at Chungshan Elementary School in Shuiyu Township.
 Despite being not very good in most subjects at school, he is very talented in art and has a great imagination, though most teachers cannot understand what he's expressing in his artwork.
 During a morning assembly, a new art teacher named Mr. Kuo asks if anyone is interested in joining the after school art club.
 Ku A-ming was the first one to volunteer.
 During an art competition, the school teachers voted to decide a winner to represent the school in a nationwide competition; most voted the mayor's son for their own interests.
 Since A-ming lost, Mr. Kuo protested by quitting his job at the school.
 Before he leaves, he asked A-ming to give him one of his drawings.
-Sadly, after Mr. Kuo has left, A-ming dies of liver illness.
+Sadly, after Mr. Kuo has left, A-ming succumbs to his chronic liver illness, leaving behind an incomplete drawing.
 Mr. Kuo sends A-ming's drawing to a worldwide children's art competition, with A-ming's winning as the champion.
 The teachers begin to regret for neglecting A-ming's great artistic talent.
 During A-ming's funeral, A-ming's father burned his son's drawings to commemorate A-ming's passing.

 Cast

 Awards

 At the 26th annual Golden Horse Film Festival, The Dull Ice Flower was nominated for 6 awards, including Best Feature Film, Best Director, Best Leading Actor, and Best Original Film Score.
 It won 2 awards, namely Best Supporting Actress and Best Original Film Song.
+The movie was chosen as “My most favourite Taiwan movie” in a poll organised by the Taiwan Film and Audiovisual Institute in 2023.